Open-EO/openeo-earthengine-driver/README.md

 ## Usage

+The driver is written in [node.js](https://nodejs.org/) and requires at least version 11.0.0.

 After configuration, the server can be started.
 Run `npm install` to install the dependencies and  `npm run start` to start the server.

 Afterwards, you can use the [openEO API](https://open-eo.github.io/openeo-api/apireference/index.html) to communicate with Google Earth Engine.